Handsworth Wood railway station

-Handsworth Wood railway station was a railway station in Handsworth Wood, Birmingham, England, on the London and North Western Railway's rail link between the Chase Line and the West Coast Main Line.
+Handsworth Wood railway station was a railway station in Handsworth Wood, Birmingham, England.
+It was found on the London and North Western Railway link between the Chase Line and the West Coast Main Line.
 The station operated between 1896 and 1941, and like neighbouring station Soho Road, closed during the Second World War, as a result of decreasing use by passengers who possibly found the new 16 bus route more convenient.

 The station site lies in a cutting through Handsworth Park, adjacent to St. Mary's Church.